AltGr/opam-wiki/Quick_Install.md

 OPAM packages for [homebrew](http://mxcl.github.com/homebrew/) and [MacPorts](http://www.macports.org/) are available:

 ```
+  brew install opam                   # using Homebrew on OSX Mavericks
-  brew install opam # using Homebrew
+  brew install opam --without-aspcud  # using Homebrew on OSX Mountain Lion (or lower)
   port install opam                   # using MacPort
 ```

 See also [howto setup Emacs.app](https://github.com/OCamlPro/opam/wiki/Setup-Emacs.app-on-macosx-for-opam-usage) for opam usage.